 Therapy for depression usually meant talking about the world I was seeing, the thoughts I had, the pain I felt, the judgments about me I projected onto others – all me, all the time.
 Once, I was talking to a therapist in that way when I sensed a crowd of people filling the room.
 The new arrivals were not trying to interrupt but were simply listening – at least I thought they were.
 It was hard to see them clearly.
 They were shadowy presences, and I could only guess who they might be.

 They were like the characters in search of an author in the famous play of Pirandello.
 Their lives were incomplete because the writer had left their drama unfinished.
 He had abandoned them all, and they struggled to find a way to live with each other and their secrets.
 It struck me that they were like the many people I had known but never really, deeply known or even seen for who they were.
 Was that why they felt like familiar presences but were still in shadow, indistinct?
+They wanted to be brought to life in depression therapy, to have their stories told.

 A long time ago, a friend tried to tell me about my ways with many I thought of as friends by pointing to the cover of a book.
 The title said it all: Life is with People.
 I got the message, though it didn’t make much difference.
 Getting to know people never came easily, and it was simpler, and less threatening, to dwell more in my mind and imagination than in the company of others.
 My friends became part of that world, but I wasn’t fully part of theirs.
 That was a step, frankly, I was afraid to take.